Visionatrix/Visionatrix/README.md

 Updating the portable version involves:

 1. Unpacking the new portable version.
-2. Moving `vix_models`, `vix_tasks_files`, and `visionatrix.db` from the old version to the new one.
+2. Moving `visionatrix.db` from the old version to the new one.
-3. In most cases, this should be sufficient unless there are breaking changes.

 <details>
   <summary>Hint</summary>

-  You can have a folder with `models`, `tasks_files` and `visionatrix.db` outside the Visionatrix folder.
+  Alternatively, you can specify a custom path for `visionatrix.db` using the `DATABASE_URI` environment variable.
+This allows you to keep the database file outside the portable archive and **skip step 2**.

+  For example, setting DATABASE_URI to:

+    `sqlite+aiosqlite:///C:/Users/alex/visionatrix.db`

+  will direct Visionatrix to use the `C:\Users\alex\visionatrix.db` file.

 </details>

 ## Docker Compose

-Starting with Visionatrix version 2, we now provide official Docker images along with a pre-configured `docker-compose.yml` file, making deployment faster and easier.
+Starting with Visionatrix version 2, we provide official Docker images along with a pre-configured `docker-compose.yml` file, making deployment faster and easier.
 The file is located at the root of the Visionatrix repository.

 ### Available Services